phoebeireland/codeinstitutemilestoneproject4/README.md

 3. Once the page has loaded, under the "Deploy" menu, select "Connect to GitHub", and enter the name of the repository to connect it to Heroku.
 4. Once it is connected, either choose "Automatic deploys" or "Manual deploy" and choose the branch that Heroku will deploy from.
 5. Make sure that there is a Procfile in the root of the directory.
 If there is not, create a new file and name it `Procfile`, making sure that the first letter is capitalised, otherwise Heroku will not register the file correctly.
-6. Within the Procfile, type: `web: python app.py`.
-This will tell Heroku exactly what the process type is (in this case it's `web`) and what the command is (`python app.py`)
+6. Within the Procfile, type: `web: gunicorn evergreen.wsgi:application`.
+This will tell Heroku exactly what the process type is (in this case it's `web`) and what the command is (`gunicorn evergreen.wsgi:application`)
 7. Once the Procfile is created and filled in, push the change to the branch on GitHub that was specified as being the branch to deploy from.
 If automatic deploys were enabled, Heroku will automatically deploy the changes any time alterations are made to the deployed branch.
 If Manual deploys were used, you will have to manually deploy every time a large change is made.
-8. Another necessary step is to add the information that is in the `env.py` file to the "Config Vars" section in Heroku.
-This is necessray, because since the `env.py` file is in a `.gitignore`, it is ignored by GitHub, and therefore is not accessible to Heroku.
+8. Another necessary step is to add the information that is in the `.env` file to the "Config Vars" section in Heroku.
+This is necessray, because since the `.env` file is in a `.gitignore`, it is ignored by GitHub, and therefore is not accessible to Heroku.
 9. To add the information to the Config Vars, open the "Settings" section on the app page.
 Once opened, scroll down to the "Config Vars" area and click on "Reveal Config Vars".
 10. Here, you will see two text boxes that say "Key" and "Value" respectively.
-Into the "Key" side, enter `SECRET_KEY`, `IP`, `PORT`, `MONGO_URI` and `MONGO_DBNAME`.
-On the "Value" side of each pair, enter the value stated in the `env.py` file and press the "add" button to add each pair.
+Into the "Key" side, enter the relevant Keys.
+On the "Value" side of each pair, enter the value stated in the `.env` file and press the "add" button to add each pair.
+* For this particular website, it was necessary to add, in Heroku an "Installed add-on" of "Heroku Postgress".
 11. Once all of the steps are complete, Heroku should be able to publish the website.

 Steps to publish website to GitHub Pages: